hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `principal_id` - The principal id of the system assigned identity which is used by master components.

 * `tenant_id` - The tenant id of the system assigned identity which is used by master components.

 ---

+The `identity_profile` block exports the following:

+* `kubelet_identity` - A `kubelet_identity` block as defined below.

+---

+The `kubelet_identity` block exports the following:

+* `client_id` - The client id of the user-defined Managed Identity assigned to the kubelets.

+* `object_id` - The object id of the user-defined Managed Identity assigned to the kubelets.

+* `resource_id` - The resource id of the user-defined Managed Identity assigned to the kubelets.

+---